adibahsan/adibahsan.github.io/README.md

 # Portfolio

 This is the source code for the portfolio website hosted at [adibahsan.github.io](https://adibahsan.github.io/).
-It's a front-end web application built with React, TypeScript, and other modern web technologies. the unforked version of the repo is available at [João Túlio's Github](https://github.com/joaotuliojt/portfolio-react)
+It's a front-end web application built with React, TypeScript, and other modern web technologies.
+The unforked version of the repo is available at [João Túlio's Github](https://github.com/joaotuliojt/portfolio-react).

 ## Table of Contents